pan-roy/pan-roy.github.io/_posts/2024-03-26-retrieval-intro.md

 # XeroRequests()
 ```

-First we will need to login to [Xero Developer](https://developer.xero.com) and link our Python script.
-Refer the images below to create a new app:
+First we will need to login to [Xero Developer](https://developer.xero.com).
+Refer the image below to create a new app:

 ![Xero Developer1](assets/data_retrieval5.png)

 Choose any name for your app.
 Select "Web app" for integration type.
-Type "https://placeholder.com/" as the company URL for now.
-Type "https://xero.com/" as the redirect URL.
+Type _"https://placeholder.com/"_ as the company URL.
+Type _"https://xero.com/"_ as the redirect URL.

 ![Xero Developer2](assets/data_retrieval6.png)